NASRO Course Hosting Information and Requirements

 The Host serves as a liaison to NASRO, provides the training facility with AV equipment, assists with promoting the training, and handles other local logistical arrangements.
 NASRO asks that the Host be available at all times during the course to assist with any troubleshooting, equipment needs, and other logistical arrangements.

 NASRO processes all the registrations and payments, provides all training supplies and their shipment, and provides quality NASRO certified Instructor(s).
 NASRO Instructors and Staff will work with the Host to ensure everything is prepared for the training.
-Host are encouraged, but not mandated, to provide a light breakfast and breaks.
+Host is encouraged, but not mandated, to provide a light breakfast and breaks.
 The Host will earn one free registration for every ten paid attendees, greatly reducing the cost of the training for the Host.

 Training Dates and Location